warmcat/libwebsockets/README.coding.md

 So you can let **libwebsockets** try and if `pollfd->revents` is nonzero on return, you know it needs handling by your code.

+Also note that when integrating a foreign event loop like libev or libuv where it doesn't natively use poll() semantics, and you must return a fake pollfd reflecting the real event:

+ - be sure you set .events to .revents value as well in the synthesized pollfd

+ - check the built-in support for the event loop if possible (eg, ./lib/libuv.c) to see how it interfaces to lws

+ - use LWS_POLLHUP / LWS_POLLIN / LWS_POLLOUT from libwebsockets.h to avoid
+   losing windows compatibility

 Using with in c++ apps
 ----------------------